mokosak/dots/README.md

 Requirements
 ------------
 - In order to build dwm you need the Xlib header files.
-- In order to see special icons and have font working you need to copy JetBrainsMono Nerd Font from the dwm directory into the /usr/local/share/fonts/ directory.
+- In order to see special icons and have font working you need to copy Terminess Nerd Font from the directory into the /usr/local/share/fonts/ directory.

 Installation